They say…

 Here’s a challenge to the pub resurrectionist: The Spanish Steps, Woodpecker Road, London SE14, derelict for many years.

-Anyone taking an interest in the discussion around beer and pubs in the UK over the past few years must surely have experienced cognitive dissonance.
+Anyone taking an interest in the discussion around beer and in the UK over the past few years must surely have experienced cognitive dissonance.
 On the one hand, there’s a steady stream of gloomy pub closure stories and predictions of the death of the pub.
 On the other, there’s the astonishing surge in brewery numbers, now at around 1,700 or so, reflecting an unprecedented rise in popularity of specialist and ‘craft’ beer.
 According to statistics, since the early 1980s the UK seems to have lost 17,000 pubs while gaining a good 1,500 breweries.

 These apparently conflicting trends don’t only cause confusion, they also sometimes provoke acrimony and misunderstanding.
 Judging by some of the strongly-worded postings on social media, pub campaigners are frustrated with what they perceive as the indifference and complacency of many on the beer scene, including beer bloggers and even CAMRA, to the supposed crisis facing pubs.
 Surely, runs the argument, if you care about beer you must also care about pubs?
 The two self-evidently go together, right?

 Well, not necessarily.
-Of course, there is a link between pubs and beer, but that link is an accident of history, and has never been exclusive – so long as there have been pubs in the way we recognise them today, there have also been ways of enjoying beer outside them.
+Of course, there is a link between and beer, but that link is an accident of history, and has never been exclusive – so long as there have been pubs in the way we recognise them today, there have also been ways of enjoying beer outside them.
 And the link is now being loosened still further by the same changing patterns of consumption that have reduced the customer base of many pubs.

-Failing pub rescued: Jolly Butchers, 6.
+Failing pub rescued: Jolly Butchers, London N16.

 Historically beer was predominantly a bulk product, consumed on draught in a social space outside the home.
 The pre-eminence of draught beer in the consciousness of English beer campaigners has been bolstered by two other noteworthy features of the local brewing industry.
-One is the tied system, which developed in the second half of the 19th century and ensured that by the start of World War I, most pubs in England and Wales (but not in Scotland, nor in most other European brewing nations) were owned by brewers.
+One is the tied house system, which developed in the second half of the 19th century and ensured that by the start of World War I, most in England and Wales (but not in Scotland, nor in most other European brewing nations) were owned by brewers.
 While some were directly managed by breweries, many were leaseholds – independent businesses obliged to source beer and sometimes other drinks too from the owning brewery in exchange for a discounted rent.

 The second, not unrelated to the first, is the importance of cask beer, which, if you ignore the minor niche occupied by the mini-cask and the polypin, is exclusively a bar-based product.
 Cask only makes sense where there is sufficient demand to ensure a relatively large quantity is consumed quickly.
 This is the reason always given for why CAMRA, by origin a campaign for better beer, has also campaigned almost since the beginning for better pubs.
-If you want cask, then you need pubs to serve it.
+If you want cask, then you need to serve it.

 But beer in individual-sized portions – ‘packaged beer’, as it’s known in the industry – has been around a long time too.
 Samuel Pepys was enjoying bottled ‘Hull ale’ in 1660.
-Two centuries later, new technology made mass production of bottles possible, and by the end of the 19th century – over about the same period the tied system developed, as it happens – bottled beer became an everyday commodity rather than a luxury.
+Two centuries later, new technology made mass production of bottles possible, and by the end of the 19th century – over about the same period the tied house system developed, as it happens – bottled beer became an everyday commodity rather than a luxury.

 Pub? bar? bottle shop?
 Just a great place to enjoy great beer.
 Mother Kelly’s, London E2.